sbarthelemy/collada-dom/external-libs/readme_e.txt

  implied.
 See the License for the specific language governing permissions and limitations under the License.

-The external-libs directory tree holds library files that one or more of the build targets for the COLLADA_DOM depend on.
+The external-libs directory tree is here to hold library files that one or more of the build targets for the COLLADA_DOM depend on.

-Right now this contains a win32 version of the libxml2 and zlib libraries for use with projects that use the COLLADA DOM.
-All the existing win32 projects expect to find libxml2 and zlib here.
-If you want to link with a different version you will need to change the projects.
+Right now this contains an empty directory structure for the win32 version of the libxml2, zlib, and iconvlibraries needed for use with projects that use the COLLADA DOM.
+These libraries must be downloaded and installed yourself since they are not distributed with the COLLADA DOM.
+Please refer to the release notes for more information.

+All the existing win32 projects expect to find libxml2, zlib, and iconv here.
+If you want to link with a different version you will need to change the project settings.

 Additional libraries for other build targets may be added in the future.